tello45/ESTSB_Wordpress_Themes/README.md

 ---
 <p>
-<b align="center" > ❤️  😀 This Project made with a lot od love and amusing so thank you me baddi for this   ❤️  😀 </b> </p>
+<b align="center" > ❤️  😀 This Project made with a lot of love and amusing so thank you mr  baddi for this   ❤️  😀 </b> </p>